 2. Did you plan to adopt going into it?

-Yes, our intention was to adopt children since we weren’t able to have our own.
-We became foster-adoptive parents, meaning that our intention was to adopt any children that we fostered.
+Yes, we intended to adopt children since we weren’t able to have our own.
+We became foster-adoptive parents, meaning that we intended to adopt any children that we fostered.

 3. What was it like the first time you met Matthew?